 - Dr. Bradley Glodny is a board-certified dermatologist and owner of Park Ave Dermatology in New York City, who specializes in general and cosmetic care such as acne, skin conditions, skin cancer and laser/light therapies.
 He’s also a cosmetic professor at Columbia University.

-- Dr. Toral Vaidya is a dermatology resident physician at Weill Cornell in New York City, who has over ten years of medical writing experience.
-She has published over 15 scientific publications, including the Journal of the American Academy of Dermatology.
+- Dr. Toral Vaidya is a dermatology resident physician with an interest in skin of color, cosmetic dermatology and skincare education.
+She has over 10 years of experience in clinical research and medical writing, including the Journal of the American Academy of Dermatology.

 What Is An "Everything Shower"?